Second of two parts. Read Part 1.

 “Everybody loves bears, but the people that love them the most are the people that hunt them,” Luker said, adding the hunters “care a lot about the bears and what they can do to protect the species.”

 Bears also seem to be a source of pride for Tyrrell County residents and businesses.
-During an early dinner at the Mexican grill downtown earlier that day, two locals shared photos their friends on social media had shared of bears.
+During an early dinner at the Mexican grill downtown earlier that day, two locals shared photos of bear sightings.

 A longtime hunter, Luker manages the 13-county District 1 that spans from Currituck to Carteret County and Greene County is the farthest county west.
 He also enjoys writing, carving decoys and, when he has time, guiding private hunting tours.